-- If an image is re-framed and shot after focus lock has been used, content within the displayed focus points may not appear in-focus. - The focus points are displayed in images taken with a Nikon digital single-lens reflex camera or advanced camera with interchangeable lens using a CPU lens, or the COOLPIX A. However, the focus points are not displayed in the following cases: - The image shot with the Nikon digital single-lens reflex cameras attached to Non-CPU lens. - The image shot by manual focus. - The image shot using AF-C (Continuous-servo AF) mode without the in-focus indicator appearing in the viewfinder. - The image edited using another application.
+- If an image is re-framed and shot after focus lock has been used, content within the displayed focus points may not appear in-focus. - The focus points are displayed in images taken with a Nikon digital single-lens reflex camera or mirrorless camera using a CPU lens, or the COOLPIX A. The focus points are not displayed in the following cases: - The image shot with the Nikon digital single-lens reflex cameras attached to Non-CPU lens. - The image shot by manual focus. - The image in which a subject is not focused in some models. - The image edited using another application.